Course Outline

 - A bacterial isolate that produces pitting of the agar and has a bleach-like odor is probably E. corrodens.
 What are the closely related species that m...

-- Which of the following result in most Eikenella cellulitis infections?
+- Which of the following results in most Eikenella cellulitis infections?

 - In view of the feedback to the previous question, what is the most likely reason that the clinical correlation does not seem to fit in this case?

-- Eikenella corrodens Infections and Patients with Insulin-Dependent Diabetes Mellitus (IDDM)
+- Eikenella corrodens Correlation with Insulin-Dependent Diabetes Mellitus

 - Bite Wounds

-- Human bite wound infections are categorically more severe and more often lead to complications than infected bites from other animals.
+- True or False: Human bite wound infections often lead to complications and are more severe than infected bites from other animals.

 - References